imagekitio/docs-keep-a-changelog/api-reference/account-management-api/get-usage.md

 You can programmatically get your account usage information using this API.

 {% hint style="info" %}
-However, it is worth noting that this data is cached internally and refreshes every 6 hours.
+Please note that the response of this API is cached internally and refreshes every 6 hours.
 {% endhint %}

 {% swagger baseUrl="https://api.imagekit.io" path="/v1/accounts/usage" method="get" summary="Get account usage information" %}